bogdanovmn/jaclin/README.md

 			)

 			// Mandatory option
-			.withRequiredArg("mandatory-option", "...description of the option...")
+			// note that we specified the short name directly (usually it is generating automatically) .withRequiredArg("mandatory-option", "shortvalue", "...description of the option...")

 			.withEntryPoint(
 				cmdLine -> {